lindanlee/USEC2016-paper/README.md

 * "more discussion," "more tables" .. there was no room.
 * reviewer said: “3.
 The authors make heavy use of randomizing the order of measurement.
 Whenever this method is employed, one should make sure that the order indeed did not affect the results.”

-### After everything else is done:
-*Develop more: nonlinearity—look into interactions within data and recipient (like at end of section 3.1.2, less ad-hoc and for all the questions).  without that, don’t say things like: "Regardless of the data recipient..."
-(3.1.1).